elansarii/ChatRoom-project/README.md

 - [Linux start sshd](https://www.cyberciti.biz/faq/linux-start-sshd-openssh-server-command/) used to know how to start an sshd server
 - [Mosh org](https://mosh.org/) Understanding what mosh is and how it works
+- [Nginx guide](https://nginx.org/en/docs/beginners_guide.html) used this guide to lear more about nginx